 Successfully grinding a plane iron like this demands the same things needed for reworking the business-end of any edge tool.
 You’ll need a stationary grinder with a tool rest capable of supporting the plane iron securely while reshaping its surface with minimal heat built up.
 That’s my setup in the photo below.
 Understand right now that heat is the enemy of every edge tool.
 If your plane iron becomes yellow or blue at the tip because of grinding heat, it will never hold an edge properly again.
 At least not until it gets re-tempered by someone expert at working high-carbon steel.

 Here’s another thing . . .
 When it comes to tool grinding machinery, you’ll find more than a few wet grinders that can do a great job for you.
 Trouble is, they’re usually way more money than what you can justify for occasional tool grinding.
-And make no mistake, grinding doesn’t have to happen all that often.
+And make no mistake, grinding doesn’t have to happen all that often – perhaps only once or twice a year, even with heavy use.
 The good news is that an ordinary, inexpensive bench grinder can do a great job preparing plane irons, as long as you upgrade the tool rest and the grinding wheel.
 A generous size, easy bevel angle control, and a sliding tool holder are all features you’ll find on good tool rests.

 While you’re thinking about your grinder, you should consider is a cool-running, soft-bond wheel.
 Except for their white color, these look the same as regular grinding wheels.
 But the softer consistency means that fresh, sharp abrasive particles are continually being exposed while grinding.
 These remove tool steel with less friction than the old, rounded particles that develop on traditional wheels.
-The result is a cooler grind, though the cool wheels do have a somewhat shorter working life.
+The result is a cooler grind, though the cool wheels do have a somewhat shorter working life because they’re soft.

 But even with a cool-grind wheel on your side, you still need to be careful.
 Don’t make sparks for more than two or three seconds before dipping the tip of the iron in cold water for five seconds.
 Keep the grinding and cooling process going until the entire bevel shows an even, fresh surface, with a small burr of rough metal formed at the tip.

 Honing comes next, but don’t worry.
 This is the fun part.
-Although I have an entire collection of Japanese water stones in my shop, I almost never use them because I’ve discovered something much, much faster.
+Although I have an entire collection of Japanese water stones and diamond stones in my shop, I almost never use them because I’ve discovered something much, much faster.
 Instead of stones, I go directly from the grinder to a hard felt buffing wheel charged with a chromium oxide abrasive compound.
 All it takes is two minutes to impart a scary-sharp edge on any freshly ground plane iron.
 And buffing a slightly dull edge back to exquisite sharpness takes even less time.
 Just hold the edge of the plane iron tangent to the wheel as it spins, with the tip pointing in the same direction as wheel rotation.
 Buff the back surface first, then the bevel.
 When the surface shines like a mirror, you’re done.
+See the results in the video below.

 As I mentioned before, buffing is the only way I hone my tools and it’s been like this for many years.
 Buffing is much faster than sharpening stones and the results are better, too.
 Click here to learn more about the buffing system I use.
 This is the same system I’ve been teaching in classroom workshops at wood shows.